baztheallmighty/MTautodraw/README.md

 > **File Cleanliness:** Ensure your output files contain **only** the command output.
 Remove any login banners, command prompts (`switch#`), or `--more--` lines, as they will cause parsing errors.

-### 3\.
-Configure the Script (Optional)
+### 3. Configure the Script (Optional)

 Open `configurationVariables.ps1` in a text editor to customize the script's behavior.
-You can enable or disable diagrams, exclude certain devices like phones, and toggle data exports.
+You can enable or disable diagrams, route analysis, exclude certain devices like phones, and toggle data exports.

-### 4\.
-Run the Script
+### 4. Run the Script

 Open a PowerShell terminal, navigate to the script's folder, and run it with the following parameters: